Reality is Architectural — Identity → Frame → Boundary → Drift → Correction

 The Throughline

 Observation is not control.
 Governance starts too late when it begins after execution is already possible.
+The model is not the system.
 Execution authority is the boundary.
+Capability is not permission.
+Access is not authority.
 Action creates drift.
-Access must not equal authority.
-And no system can claim safety without validating state and correcting drift over time.
+And no system can claim safety without validating state, maintaining admissibility, and correcting drift over time.